5 Ways Retailers Use Flexible Capacity to Manage Shipping Spikes

-While retail and e-commerce shippers experience the most drastic surges, the year-end peak season spike creates a ripple effect across every industry as carriers move to service high-volume holiday shippers.
+While retail and e-commerce shippers experience the most drastic surges, the year-end spike has a ripple effect across every industry as carriers move to service high-volume holiday shippers.

-Here are five ways you can manage your high-volume spikes this holiday season or any season where demand surges.
+Here are five ways you can manage high shipping volume when your demand spikes.

 1. Leverage power only capacity to move your trailers.